 - The Six Classes That Will Make Any College Grad Employable - Forbes

 - Graduation rates of first-time, full-time bachelor's degree-seeking students at 4-year postsecondary institutions, by race/ethnicity, time to completion, sex, and control of institution: Selected cohort entry years, 1996 through 2006 - National Center for Education Statistics

 When you first start thinking about how to choose a major and which major is best for you, you’ll probably fret over the process, the choices, and getting it right.
 However, if you follow simple steps, you can be sure to be happy with your decision for years to come.

 In a nutshell, here's what you should do when choosing a major:

 - Sort into categories - Separate prospective majors into ones which fit your abilities, values, interests, and passions.

-- Future-proof - Take an educated guess on which majors will stand the test of time and offer gainful employment far into your future.
+- Pick a major that is future-proof - Take an educated guess on which majors will stand the test of time and offer gainful employment far into your future.

 - Get help - Talk to the experts, such as career counselors, academic advisors, your parents, and your peers to get a well-rounded view into the direction you should head.

 Do you have any questions on how to choose a major?
 Not sure how to describe your skills or achievements?
 Give us a shout in the comments below and we will answer your question.
 Thanks for reading!